lavenia13/BackendJFSDProject/README.md

 # Handloom Fashion Marketplace - Backend

 ## Overview
 The **Handloom Fashion Marketplace Backend** is a robust and scalable REST API designed to power the platform.
-It enables seamless interactions between users, products, orders, and payments while ensuring data security and efficient processing
+It enables seamless interactions between users, products, orders, and payments while ensuring data security and efficient processing of information.

 Built using **Spring Boot**, the backend follows a **microservices architecture** and integrates with **MySQL** for data storage.
 It supports role-based authentication and authorization for **Admin, Artisan and Buyer** users.